unional/node/doc/api/diagnostics_channel.md

 * `...args` {any} Optional arguments to pass to the function
 * Returns: {any} The return value of the given function

-Trace a sync function call.
+Trace a synchronous function call.
 This will always produce `start` and `end` events around the execution and may also produce an `error` event if the given function throws an error.
 This will run the given function using [`channel.runStores(data, ...)`][] on the `start` channel.